drone/docs/content/usage/secrets.md

 # Interpolation

-Secrets are injected directly into the Yaml at runtime using the `$$` notation:
+Secrets are injected directly into the YAML at runtime using the `$$` notation:

 ```yaml
 ---